darrenburns/elia/README.md

 A work in progress.
 How far will I go with this?
 I have no idea...

-## Project state

-The UI is incomplete (the sidebar contains placeholders) and there's no persistence yet.

 ## Progress videos

 ### May 29th 2023